 - Critical thinking and strong analytical skills

-- Commitment to high level of confidentiality with regard to sensitive information
+- Commitment to a high level of confidentiality with sensitive information.

-- Fluency in spoken and written Arabic and English (non-Arabic speakers may be considered in exceptional cases for high qualified candidates)
+- Fluency in spoken and written Arabic and English.

 - A dynamic and challenging work environment, with opportunities to grow and enhance your skills.